-About 1000BCE, the Aryans discovered iron ore in the Ganges River Valley.
-The heavy monsoonrains created dense vegetation in the valley.
-When the Aryans cleared the trees and brush, they discovered fertile land that allowed them to permanently farm along the banks of the Ganges.
+About 1000bce, the Aryans discovered iron ore in the Ganges River Valley.
+The heavy monsoon rains created dense vegetation in the valley.
+When the Aryans cleared the trees and brush, they discovered fertile land that allowed them to farm along the banks of the Ganges permanently.
 Within 500 years, the several villages the Aryans had formed had grown into small states.

 The first Aryans on the subcontinent could not read or write, but they did have a rich oral tradition.
 For hundreds of years, Aryan songs and epic poems were handed down by word of mouth.

 About 500BCE, the Aryans began to compose a body of texts called Vedas based on their traditional stories.
 Veda is a Sanskrit word that means knowledge.
-The Rig Veda is a collection of more than 1000 poems that survives to this day.
+The Rig Veda is a collection of over 1000 poems that still survive.
 The influence of these stories of the Aryan people on the subcontinent is why historians label the period of Indian history lasting from about 1500BCE to 322BCE as the Vedic Age.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.